jackyhuynh/MyDevKB/documents/ux-design-document/human-computer-interaction-(hci).md

 - Match the system in the real world: speak the user languages, natural mapping
 - Making it clear that "emergency exit", cancel button
 - Consistency and Standard
+- recognition rather than recall
+- Asthetic and minimalist design
+- Flexibility and efficiency of use
+- Aesthetic and minimalist design
+- Help users recognize, diagnose, and recover from errors

 Reference:
 Mr. Jay John (Purdue University Assitant Professor)(1)